jcouv/roslyn/docs/features/refout.md

 ### CscTask/CoreCompile

-### CompilationOptions/EmitOptions
+### CodeAnalysis APIs
-It is already possible to produce metadata-only assemblies by using `EmitOptions.EmitMetadataOnly`.
+It is already possible to produce metadata-only assemblies by using `EmitOptions.EmitMetadataOnly`, which is used in IDE scenarios with cross-language dependencies.
 We will need to expose another flag (TBD) for filtering out data that is un-necessary for ref assemblies.

-The compiler already supports emitting metadata-only assemblies via Emit APIs.
-This is used by the IDE for cross-language dependencies.

 # Related issues